josephwkania/radio_transients/README.md

 If the data is in your `$HOME` of a subdirectory, you should need to mount.

 ### shub
-These are build by singularity hub at:
+These are build by singularity hub at: https://singularity-hub.org/collections/5231

+### Improvments
+If you come accross bug or have suggestions for improvments, let me know or submit a pull request.